 Skip to main content

-What is Aspect Autism Friendly Accreditation?
+Aspect Autism Friendly Accreditation helps:

-Aspect Autism Friendly Accreditation helps organisations create calm, predictable and supportive physical environments for Autistic people and people with Hidden Disabilities.
-Accreditation provides visible reassurance that a space meets best-practice guidelines, that staff are trained, and that quality is maintained over time.
+• Autistic people identify and trust that a quiet space meets best-practice guidelines, that staff are trained, and that quality is maintained over time.

 Why accreditation matters